HNPE: Leveraging Global Parameters for Neural Posterior Estimation: Experiments

-We have also considered a setting in which the summary statistics of the observed time series are learned from the data instead of being fixed to the log power spectral densities, \emph{i.e.} when $f_{\bm{\phi}_3}$ is learned.
-We have used the YuleNet architecture proposed by~\citet{Rodrigues2020b} on the example with neural mass models and report the results in Section~\ref{app:neural-mass} of the supplementary materials.
-In all our experiments, we did not see significant changes in the performance of our model so we did not included it in our evaluation as it increased the complexity of the model and its computational burden.
+We have also considered a setting in which the summary statistics of the observed time series are learned from the data instead of being fixed to the log power spectral densities, i.e. when $f_{\bm{\phi}_3}$ is learned.
+We have used the YuleNet architecture proposed by~\citet{Rodrigues2020b} on the example with neural mass models and report the results in~\cref{app:neural-mass}.
+In all our experiments, we did not see significant changes in the performance of our model so we did not include it in our evaluation as it increased the complexity of the model and its computational burden.

-\paragraph{Results on EEG data.} Most commonly observed oscillations observed in EEG are known as $\alpha$ waves~\cite{LOPESDASILVA199181}.
-Such waves, characterized by their frequency around 10\,Hz, are modulated in amplitude by attention and are typically strengthened when closing our eyes.
+{ \textbf{Results on EEG data.}} One of the most commonly observed oscillations in EEG are known as $\alpha$ waves~\citep{LOPESDASILVA199181}.
+These waves are characterized by their frequency around 10\,Hz and are typically strengthened when closing our eyes.
 To relate this phenomenon to the underlying biophysical parameters of the NMM model, we estimated the posterior distribution over the 4 model parameters on EEG signals recorded during short periods of eyes open or eyes closed.
-Data consists of recordings taken from a public dataset~\cite{Cattan2018} in which subjects were asked to keep their eyes open or closed during periods of 8\,s (sampling frequency of 128\,Hz).
+Data consists of recordings taken from a public dataset~\citep{Cattan2018} in which subjects were asked to keep their eyes open or closed during periods of 8\,s (sampling frequency of 128\,Hz).
 Results for one subject of the dataset are presented in \cref{fig:JRNMM_real} with $x_0$ being either a recording with eyes closed (in {blue}) or eyes open (in {orange}).
 We consider situations in which no extra-observations are used for the posterior approximation ($N = 0$) or when $N = 9$ additional observations from both eyes-closed and eyes-open conditions are available.
-When $N=9$, we observe as expected that the gain parameter, which is global, concentrates for both eyes conditions.
+When $N=9$, we see that the gain parameter, which is global, concentrates for both eyes conditions.
 More interestingly, we observe that the posterior on the 3 parameters of the neural mass model clearly separate between the 2 conditions when $N=9$.
 Looking at parameter $C$, we see that it concentrates around 130 for the eyes closed data while it peaks around 70 for eyes open.
-This finding is perfectly inline with previous analysis of the model~\cite{Jansen1995}.
+This finding is perfectly inline with previous analysis of the model~\citep{Jansen1995}.
 Signals used in this experiment are presented in~\cref{app:eeg_signals}.